longhint/Getting-and-Cleanning-Data-Project/README.md

 ## Files:
 CodeBook.md describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data.

-The variables in the tidy data
+## Code Explanation:
 run_analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.

+Importing the dataset by following steps before executing run_analysis.R:
+* First, download and unzip the data file into your R working directory.
+* Second, download the R source code into your R working directory.
+* Finally, execute R source code to generate tidy data file.

-Here are the five steps:
+#Here are the five steps explanation to the work done by run_analysis:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.